 Field-hunting tip

-Look in xenoliths in volcanic rocks country — that is the host setting where dellagiustaite typically forms.
+Look in xenoliths in volcanic rocks country, the host setting where dellagiustaite typically forms.
 If you start seeing corundum, spinel, rutile in float, you are in the right ground.
 Field specimens usually show a octahedral crystals habit, so train your eye for that shape before scanning the outcrop.